qcoral/hardware-docs/site/src/content/docs/design/part-sourcing.md

 #### Do's

 - Lots of research into what parts to use!
-- Ask in #highway for advice on picking parts
+- Ask in slack for advice on picking parts

 #### Don'ts